risonakamo/scshuffle/plan.md

 # things do
+- figure out where to put button to trigger shuffle

-- need to fix scroll to bottom function
+- ~~need to fix scroll to bottom function~~

 # usage plan
 - expects all the songs in the tracklist to be the desired songs to shuffle over